 It is important before carrying out the installation of this system that the cause of the cracking is established and remedied and a structural engineer consulted if necessary.

-For all the product to repair cracks in walls please see out Crack Stitching Kit which is currently available at a discounted price!
+For all the products to repair cracks in walls please see out Crack Stitching Kit or find the appropriate helical bar for your needs:

 Click on the link for more information on repairing cracks in wall.